2016 Vermont elections

 A general election was held in the U.S. state of Vermont on November 8, 2016.
 All of Vermont's executive officers were up for election as well as Vermont's Class III Senate seat and at-large seat in the United States House of Representatives.
 Primary elections were held on August 9, 2016.

 Lieutenant governor

 Incumbent Republican lieutenant governor Phil Scott, who was first elected in 2010, did not run for reelection, and instead ran successfully for governor.
+Democrats won this office for the first time since 2000.

 Republican primary

-Randy Brock, former State Auditor (2005–2007) and State Senator (2009–2013), was unopposed in the Republican primary.
+Randy Brock, former state auditor (2005–2007) and state senator (2009–2013), was unopposed in the Republican primary.